account

 does a contract have to be written to be valid?

-before you decide to break a contract, you may consider simply postponing your obligations. if you want to maintain your professional relationship, proposing a contract amendment may be a helpful first step to take before ending the contract altogether. if you and the other party have good rapport, you may be able to renegotiate the terms of your agreement to support your new circumstances. a force majeure notice can help you kickstart the conversation.
+if you know you will not be able to perform your contractual obligations on time, you may consider postponing them. proposing a contract amendment can be a helpful first step before ending the contract altogether. if you and the other party have good rapport, you may be able to renegotiate the terms of your agreement to support your new circumstances.

 whatever the case, both parties can mutually agree to amend or terminate the contract. just make sure you have the changes documented in writing.